yyrp/ANTIxl/README.md

 This will have support for lessons saved in the files.
 This is recommended if you want to get questions correct.

 ### AI version
 This version will use machine learning to solve problems.
 It will have to get questions wrong in order to get other questions right.
+This might take awhile to make.
+This version will only have support for basic problems.

 ### Versions
  - (Unfinished) VERSION 0.1 Standard [beta]: This will have to be ran from the command line and it will not be an app that gets installed on your system.
 It will only have support for a few basic IXL lessons.
 This will probably not be very useful.